KaiserRyo/Mixpanel-BB10-OSS/README.md

     m_mixpanel->trackEvent("Level Complete", eventProperties);

+###Use of non common update operations:

+In order to use other update operation as $append, $union or $unset, you can use setCustomAction.
+Lets see how to unset some profile properties in QML:

+	Button {
+                text: "Unset player properties"
+                onClicked: {

+                    var unsetProperties = {
+                        "$unset": [ "Number", "Nickname", "Nationality", "Position", "Club"] }
+                    mixpanel.setCustomAction(unsetProperties)
+                }
+                verticalAlignment: VerticalAlignment.Center
+                horizontalAlignment: HorizontalAlignment.Center
+            }

 Documentation
 -------------
 Documentation is provided by doxygen, use doxygen Doxyfile to generate the html documentation under /doc directory.